kat-tinyfish/starliner-axiom/lambda/CODEBUILD_SETUP.md

 ### 2.3 Source

+⚠️ **CRITICAL**: Use GitHub OAuth, NOT AWS CodeConnections

 - **Source provider:** GitHub
+- You'll see options like:
+  - "Connect using OAuth" OR
+  - "GitHub credentials" OR
+  - "AWS CodeConnections"

+  **→ Choose the OAuth/GitHub credentials option (NOT CodeConnections!)**

-- Click **"Connect to GitHub"** (if not already connected)
+- Click **"Connect to GitHub"** button
+  - A GitHub authorization popup will appear
+  - Click "Authorize AWS CodeBuild" in the popup
-  - Authorize AWS CodeBuild to access your GitHub account
+  - This connects CodeBuild directly to your GitHub account

 - **Repository:** Select "Repository in my GitHub account"
 - **GitHub repository:** `kat-tinyfish/starliner-axiom`
 - **Source version:** `main` (or leave blank for default branch)